 Default Framer X projects are binary format with the

 .framerx extension.
-They are zip compressed folders that temporarily get extracted while you work on them.
-This way we can optimize the experience for common users that like to double click to open, support multiplatform in the future and make file sharing reliable.
+They are zip-compressed folders that get extracted temporarily while you work on them.
+This way we can optimize the experience for common users that like to double click to open, support multi-platform in the future, and make file sharing reliable.

-For more advanced usage, like adding to Git, we also support folder backed projects.
+For more advanced usage, like adding to Git, we also support folder-backed projects.
 They have the

 .framerfx extension and we set the bundle bit, so MacOS still sees them as a single file in the Finder that you can double click.

 Create a new project, hold option and select File → Save.
 You’ll see a “File Format” option where you can select “Framer X (Folder).